 Despite their best efforts, Bombas still leave a lot to be desired when it comes to the concerns of American consumers.
 Outsourcing the manufacturing process to other countries and shipping the finished products back to the US to be sold has a number of negative effects that are pretty much unavoidable.
 This Investopedia article talks about the economic impact of importing and exporting in a great amount of detail, for those interested.
 We’ll also give our own quick rundown of the problems with products manufactured in other countries, focusing on the ones most relevant to Bombas apparel.

-The only jobs created in the US by Bombas are jobs at their headquarters, in New York.
-When you consider how big the company has become, and how many man-hours have gone into their tens of millions of sold products, it’s hard to imagine that the handful of American jobs created by their company HQ really count for anything.
+The only jobs created in the US by Bombas are jobs at their headquarters in New York.
+When you consider how big the company has become and how many man-hours have gone into its tens of millions of sold products, it’s hard to imagine that the handful of American jobs created by their company HQ really count for anything.

 Bombas is a tough company to develop a strong stance on for a conscientious consumer.
 The good they do for Americans in need by donating clothing to homeless shelters and community organizations can’t be ignored.
 At the same time, they create a plethora of issues by manufacturing their clothing in other countries, and they aren’t very upfront about that fact, either.
 We can’t tell you whether or not to support the brand, and we won’t try to, but we will answer the question you came here for, once and for all: no Bombas products are made in the US, and not much about them is American beyond their founder and their customers.